-Karrie Kingsley OTD, OTR/L
+Karrie Kingsley OTD, OTR/L (they/them/theirs)

 Associate Professor of Clinical Occupational Therapy

 Karrie Kingsley earned their Doctorate of Occupational Therapy degree from USC with a portfolio program focused on occupation-based approaches to developing social skills in elementary school.
-They received their Master of Arts degree in Occupational Therapy from USC and Bachelor of Arts degree in Human Development from California State University, Long Beach.
+They received their Master of Arts degree in occupational therapy from USC, and Bachelor of Arts degree in human development from California State University, Long Beach.
 Dr. Kingsley is an expert in early intervention and school-based occupational therapy.
-They were the Project Director of the Training Occupational Therapy Specialists (TOTS) grant, a U.S. Department of Education training grant which, trained dozens of USC occupational therapy graduate students to provide interventions for young children and their families.
+They were the Project Director of the Training Occupational Therapy Specialists (TOTS) grant, a U.S. Department of Education training grant which trained dozens of USC occupational therapy graduate students to provide interventions for young children and their families.

 Doctorate of Occupational Therapy (OTD)